ionide/Forge/README.md

 . ~/.bashrc
 ```

-Create a symlink that points to the executable.
+Create a symlink that points to the script, which runs executable.

 ```bash
 ln -s `pwd`/temp/forge.sh $INSTALL_DIR/forge